What Are Thermostat Ghost Readings?

 Ghost thermostat readings aren't supernatural, but they can suck the life out of your energy budget.
 Here is what they are and how to avoid them.

-Your home’s thermostat functions by taking a reading of the temperature and using that information to regulate when your furnace or air conditioner turns on.
+Your home’s thermostat works by monitoring the temperature and using that information to regulate when your furnace or air conditioner turns on.
 That’s great in theory, but note that it only takes account of the temperature immediately surrounding the thermostat.
 If that area is warmer or colder than the rest of your home, you’ll struggle with uneven temperatures and unnecessarily high utility bills throughout the year.

 These seemingly illogical temperatures are often called “ghost readings” because they seem to reflect an entirely different reality.
 If you want to keep your home comfortable, it’s time to bust those ghosts and troubleshoot a non-functioning thermostat.